Weber, Scott Skip to main content

 Background

-Dr. Scott Weber is an Associate Professor in the Department of Microbiology and Molecular Biology where he teaches courses in Immunology, Molecular Biology, and Flow Cytometry.
-His research is focused on improving the immune response to infectious disease, asthma, and cancer.
+Dr. Scott Weber is a Professor and Chair of the Department of Microbiology and Molecular Biology where he teaches courses in Immunology, Molecular Biology, and Flow Cytometry.
+His research is focused on improving the immune response to cancer, autoimmune disease, addiction, asthma, and Alzheimer's disease.
+He is also the Associate Director of the Simmons Center for Cancer Research.
 He received his undergraduate and master degrees from BYU and his doctorate from the University of Illinois.
 Prior to coming to BYU, he worked as a Post Doctoral Fellow and Research Instructor in the Department of Pathology and Immunology at the Medical School at Washington University in St. Louis.

 Cancer Research

-Engineering immunological proteins with improved function: A focus of the Weber lab is engineering immunological proteins with improved function.
-We are working to understand how high affinity T cell receptors differ in their ability to recognize antigen and cause T cell activation.
-High affinity T cell receptors are engineered using yeast display and directed evolution and are a novel tool for targeting T cell epitopes not recognized by antibodies.
-High affinity T cells may be useful as therapeutics in an infectious disease or cancer setting when coupled with pro-inflammatory cytokines or in autoimmunity when coupled with anti-inflammatory cytokines.
+Engineering immunological proteins with improved function: We are engineering immunological proteins and selecting those with improved function.
+We are also working to understand how high affinity T cell receptors differ in their ability to recognize antigen and cause T cell activation.
+Immunological proteins are engineered using yeast display and directed evolution and are a novel tool for targeting T cell epitopes not recognized by antibodies.
+High affinity T cells or other immunological proteins with altered function may be useful as therapeutics in a cancer setting when coupled with pro-inflammatory cytokines or in autoimmunity when coupled with anti-inflammatory cytokines.

 Publications